MistApproach/callm/README.md

 | Qwen2 | ✅ | ❌ |

 ### Thread safety
-While pipelines are safe to send between threads, so far `callm` has not been tested extensively for thread-safety.
+While pipelines are safe to send between threads, `callm` has not undergone extensive testing for thread-safety.
 Caution is advised.

 ### Portability
-Currently, `callm` is known to run and has been tested on Linux and macOS.
-Windows has not been tested but is expected to work out-of-the-box.
+`callm` is known to run on Linux and macOS, and has been tested on these platforms.
+While Windows has not been extensively tested, it is expected to work out-of-the-box without issues.

-> `callm` is still in early development stage and is NOT production ready yet.
+> `callm` is still in an early development stage and is not production-ready yet.

 ## Installation
 Add `callm` to your dependencies: